 The library will be kicking off our summer reading program on Saturday, June 24 from 11 am to 1 pm.
 This year’s summer reading theme is Build A Better World!

 Join the Auburn Doubledays, Cornell Cooperative Extension and Literacy Volunteers of Cayuga County to kick off summer reading with fun activities and games.

 We will be giving away a free book to every child who signs up for summer reading.
-Don’t forget to bring back your reading log at the end of the summer for a chance to win a bike!
+Don’t forget to bring back your reading log by Saturday, August 19 to be entered for a chance to win a bike!

 Summer Reading Highlights:

 Join us on the library’s front lawn for some fun stories on Saturday, August 5 at 11 am or join our special Storytime on the Lawn, Tuesday, August 1 at 11 am, with the Auburn Police Department and pizza!
 We’ll bring the party inside in case of rain.